Summer Glau: 2009–present

-Glau guest starred as herself in a 2009 episode of the CBS situation comedy The Big Bang Theory.
-In the episode, she encountered the protagonists on a train ride from Los Angeles to Oakland, and Howard, Raj, and Leonard fought awkwardly for her affections.
+In 2009, Glau guest starred as herself in Episode 17 of Season 2, The Terminator Decoupling, of the CBS situation comedy The Big Bang Theory.

+In the episode, she encounters Sheldon, Leonard, Howard and Raj during a train ride from Los Angeles to San Francisco where they are going to attend a conference.
+During the ride Leonard, Howard and Raj squabble about approaching her.

 On August 26, 2009, Glau joined the cast of Joss Whedon's Dollhouse for four episodes in Season 2.
 She portrayed Bennett, the programmer for a rival Dollhouse.
 She also portrayed the protagonist Lindsey in the 2010 film Deadly Honeymoon and supporting character Maggie in the 2011 film The Legend of Hell's Gate: An American Conspiracy, which was filmed close to her residence in Boerne, Texas.
 She also guest starred as Greta in a 2010 episode of the TV series Chuck, reuniting with her Firefly co-star Adam Baldwin.

 In 2011, Glau portrayed the leading role of Orwell in NBC's The Cape, a mysterious blogger who assisted the main character in crime fighting activities.
 On July 11, 2011, Glau was cast on Alphas as Skylar Adams, a recurring alpha with outstanding intellectual ability and mother to Zoe Adams, and a former acquaintance of Dr. Rosen and Nina.
 Moreover, she voiced Kara Zor-El in the DC Comics original animated movie Superman/Batman: Apocalypse.